Borny/rtfm/aws.md

 Those instances are fully configurable: choose **hardware profile**, **operating system** and install any **software**.

+EC2 - Amazon Linux

+- Assign Public IPv4
+Check:

+- the VPC
+- the Internet Gateway
+- The route tables => needs to have Destination: 0.0.0.0/0 and Target: e.g.igw-084fdae7afdc94157

 ### ECS/EKS

 **Elastic Container Service** / **Elastic Kubernetes Service**.
 Those services are an alternative to EC2.